 Gaining weight too quickly during pregnancy may lead to problems for both you and your baby, including premature birth, labor complications and fetal macrosomia, which is when a baby is born at more than 8 pounds 13 ounces, according to the March of Dimes.
 A baby this large may require a C-section and could cause excess bleeding after birth.

-The healthiest way to gain weight during pregnancy is the slow and steady approach.
+The healthiest way to gain weight during pregnancy is the slow-and-steady approach.
 So the takeaway here is to focus on eating healthfully and staying active.

-Bottom line?
-You should never go on a diet during pregnancy, including Weight Watchers.
-If you feel that you are gaining too much weight with your pregnancy, consult your doctor so you can come up with an eating and activity plan that works best for you.
+If you feel you are gaining too much weight with your pregnancy, consult your doctor so you can come up with an eating and activity plan that works best for you.

 - American Pregnancy Association: "Pregnancy Weight Gain"